alexwlchan/alexwlchan.net/src/_drafts/my-favourite-websites.md

   </figcaption>
 </figure>

-I've tried adding this sort of randomness to my own sites, but it's easy to get wrong.
+I think this adds a dash of fun whimsy, and I've tried adding something similar to my own sites, but it's easy to get wrong.
-My experiments often failed because they lacked constraints -- for example, I'd pick random tint colours, but some combinations were unreadable.
+My experiments in randomness often failed because they lacked constraints -- for example, I'd pick random tint colours, but some combinations were unreadable.
-The Kottke "planets" strike a nice balance: the randomness stands out, but it's reined in so it will always look good.
+The Kottke "planets" strike a nice balance: the randomness stands out, but it's reined in so the overall page will always look good.

-There are thousands of snapshots of kottke.org in the Wayback Machine, many saved automatically and never seen by a person.
+There are thousands of snapshots of kottke.org in the Wayback Machine, many saved automatically.
-That means there are unique combinations of circles already archived -- frozen moments that may only be seen by a future reader, long after this design has gone.
+That means there are unique combinations of circles already archived that have yet to be seen by a person -- frozen moments that may only be seen by a future reader, long after this design has gone.
 I rather like that: a tiny, quiet, time capsule on the web.

 [kottke.org]: https://kottke.org/